Specify "-o large" when mounting MSDOS filesystems

 Whether that's a FreeBSD mount bug for not automatically choosing the right mount option or a FreeNAS sockscopy bug for not guessing the right parameters for mount is probably a matter of debate.

-#30 Updated by Vladimir Vinogradenko about 1 year ago
+#30 Updated by Vladimir Vinogradenko over 1 year ago

 - Assignee changed from Vladimir Vinogradenko to Dru Lavigne